Balance of trade: Historical example

 Many countries in early modern Europe adopted a policy of mercantilism, which theorized that a trade surplus was beneficial to a country.
 Mercantilist ideas also influenced how European nations regulated trade policies with their colonies, promoting the idea that natural resources and cash crops should be exported to Europe, with processed goods being exported back to the colonies in return.
 Ideas such as bullionism spurred the popularity of mercantilism in European governments.

 An early statement concerning the balance of trade appeared in Discourse of the Common Wealth of this Realm of England, 1549: "We must always take heed that we buy no more from strangers than we sell them, for so should we impoverish ourselves and enrich them."
 Similarly, a systematic and coherent explanation of balance of trade was made public through Thomas Mun's 1630 "England's treasure by foreign trade, or, The balance of our foreign trade is the rule of our treasure".

-Since the mid-1980s, the United States has had a growing deficit in tradeable goods, especially with Asian nations (China and Japan) which now hold large sums of U.S debt that has in part funded the consumption.
+Since the mid-1980s, the United States has had a growing deficit in tradeable goods, especially with Asian nations (China and Japan) which now hold large sums of U.S. debt that has in part funded the consumption.
 The U.S. has a trade surplus with nations such as Australia.
 The issue of trade deficits can be complex.
 Trade deficits generated in tradeable goods such as manufactured goods or software may impact domestic employment to different degrees than do trade deficits in raw materials.

 Economies that have savings surpluses, such as Japan and Germany, typically run trade surpluses.
 China, a high-growth economy, has tended to run trade surpluses.
 A higher savings rate generally corresponds to a trade surplus.
 Correspondingly, the U.S. with its lower savings rate has tended to run high trade deficits, especially with Asian nations.

 Some have said that China pursues a mercantilist economic policy.
-Russia pursues a policy based on protectionism, according to which international trade is not a "win-win" game but a zero-sum game: surplus countries get richer at the expense of deficit countries.
+Russia pursues a policy based on protectionism, according to which international trade is not a win–win game but a zero-sum game: surplus countries get richer at the expense of deficit countries.

-In 2016

-Country example: Armenia

-For the last two decades, the Armenian trade balance has been negative, reaching 203.9 USD million in March 2019, which was considered the highest by then, however the most recent ratio of the same indicator is -273,5 USD million in Oct 2021, which is evidently one of the consequences of 6 weeks war between Armenia and Azerbaijan in autumn of 2020.
-The reason for the trade deficit is that Armenia's foreign trade is limited by its landlocked location and border disputes with Turkey and Azerbaijan, to the west and east respectively.
-The situation results in the country's typically reporting large trade deficits.